tanveeriali/week7-assignment/README.md

   * Perform some basic user testing.
 Have other people use your app and receive feedback on usability
   * Keep your feature set small, so you'll have time to polish the app
   * Write tests
+* If you're feeling adventurous, you can also use React to build mobile apps using the [React Native](https://reactnative.dev/) framework.
+Usage is allowed for this project, **but** note that it will involve additional learning and research.
+Proceed at your own risk.

 Other than the above requirements, you're encouraged to be creative and create something you're proud of.
 It can be as simple or as complex as you want, and it should be high quality.